tensorflow/community/rfcs/20210119-determinism.md

 | **Sponsor**   | Sanjoy Das (Google)                                                         |
 | **Updated**   | 2021-01-31                                                                  |

 ## Objective
 Allow users to enable deterministic behavior in TensorFlow.
 This means if the user runs a TensorFlow program multiple times, the model outputs and weights will be the same each time.
 Determinism will be supported on CPUs and GPUs.

 To get deterministic behavior, users must do the following:

 * Enable determinism using the API proposed in this doc.
-* Use same hardware in every run.
+* Use same hardware configuration in every run.
-* Use the same software environment every run (OS, checkpoints, version of TF, environmental variables, etc).
+* Use the same software environment every run (OS, checkpoints, version of CUDA and TF, environmental variables, etc).
-* Not use constructs outside TensorFlow that are nondeterministic, such as Python’s `random` module or using multiple threads/processes in ways that influence TensorFlow’s behavior.
+* Not use constructs outside TensorFlow that are nondeterministic, such as Python’s `random` module (without a fixed seed) or using multiple threads/processes in ways that influence TensorFlow’s behavior.
-* Do not use nondeterministic custom ops.
+* Not use nondeterministic custom ops.

 ## Motivation
-There are several mission critical applications in life sciences, finance and automation that require deterministic behavior.
+There are several mission critical applications in medicine, finance and automation that require deterministic behavior.
 Determinism is required so that the behavior of these applications can be accurately predicted & demonstrated in a variety of scenarios.

 Lack of determinism prevents companies from launching products using models developed in TF.
 For a subset of these industries having deterministic behavior is a regulatory requirement.